sharifahmad2061/WebRTC_Signaling_Server/readme.md

 # WebRTC Signaling Server

 This project serves as a signaling server for WebRTC communication.
 It facilitates the exchange of Session Description Protocol (SDP) offers, answers, and Interactive Connectivity Establishment (ICE) candidates between WebRTC clients to establish peer-to-peer communication.
+It is written in Kotlin and Uses the Ktor framework.
+In the future I might add H2 database as well for storing some of the information.

 ## Features